Does the School of Public Health offer any Certificate Programs?

 The University of Maryland School of Public Health is located in College Park, MD.
 More information about the School and our Programs can be found here.

 The University of Maryland School of Medicine, located in Baltimore, is a separate institution with different programs, requirements, and deadlines.
 More information can be found here.

 How do I apply for a UMD School of Public Health graduate program?

-The application process depends on the degree in which you are interested.
-All MPH and MHA programs and the PhD in Toxicology and Environmental Health, Maternal and Child Health, Health Services, Epidemiology, and Behavioral and Community Health all go through a two-part process: SOPHAS and the Supplemental Application.
+The application process depends on the degree program in which you are interested.
+All MPH and MHA programs and the MS and PhD programs in Environmental Health Services, Maternal and Child Health, Health Services Research, Epidemiology, and Behavioral and Community Health go through a two-part application process: SOPHAS and the Supplemental Application.

-The two parts discussed in more detail here.
+The two parts are discussed in more detail here.

 What is SOPHAS?